Imedi Media Holding: Ownership issue

-Up until October 2012, the station was effectively under government control and received criticism for being partisan.
-Elsa Vidal, from the watchdog group Reporters Without Borders, described the transfer of ownership as "a huge set back for freedom of expression".
+Until October 2012, the station was effectively under government control and received criticism for being partisan.
+Elsa Vidal, from the watchdog group Reporters Without Borders, described the transfer of ownership as "a huge setback for freedom of expression".
 The station manager Giorgi Arveladze was the country's former economics minister and a longtime friend of President Mikhail Saakashvili.
 Georgia Media Production Group, which owns Imedi was at the time 45 owned by Giorgi Arveladze.
-Giorgi Korakhashvili and Giorgi Mikeladze held 30 and 15 percent of shares respectively and the remaining 10% was held by Joseph Kay.
+Giorgi Korakhashvili and Giorgi Mikeladze held 30 and 15 percent of shares respectively, and the remaining 10% was held by Joseph Kay.

 Following parliamentary elections in 2012, on 16 October, the new government began the process of returning Georgia Media Production Group, and Imedi to the Patarkatsishvili family.
-Giorgi Targamadze, a politician and former Imedi journalist explained that this was a "logical" and "appropriate" end to the story.
+Giorgi Targamadze, a politician and former Imedi journalist, explained that this was a "logical" and "appropriate" end to the story.
 "Badri Patarkatsishvili founded Imedi TV, and it was thanks to him that the company functioned for several years.
 And I don't think anyone ever doubted that this television company belonged to Patarkatsishvili's family.
-In other words, justice has been restored", Targamadze told reporters.
+In other words, justice has been restored," Targamadze told reporters.
 Following a court order in November 2012, Joseph Kay returned the final 10% of Georgia Media Production Group to the Patarkatsishvili family, making Inna Gudavadze the 100% owner of Imedi.
 On the 5 November 2012, Liana Zhmotova, Inna Gudavadze and Badri Patarkatsishvili's daughter became director general of Georgia Media Production Group.

 Natela Patarkatsishvili, Badri Patarkatsishvili's mother, has since asked for those responsible for the "criminal expropriation" of Badri's assets, including Mikheil Saakashvili and Giorgi Arveladze, to be brought to justice.
 On the 23 February 2013, Tbilisi Mayor Gigi Ugulava was charged with the misappropriation of Imedi.
 An investigation found that the mayor's office had put pressure on Joseph Kay to hand over his shares in the company to the government.
 Following this, it was suggested by Georgian Chief Prosecutor Archil Kbilashvili that Mikheil Saakashvili should be summoned as a witness in the case.
 "Reasoning from Joseph Kay's testimony, he confirms that all actions, taken by the former government officials for misappropriation of the TV company, had been coordinated with the Georgian President.
-In order to clarify the matter, the President may be summoned for interrogation as a witness", local mass media quoted Kbilashvili as saying.
+In order to clarify the matter, the President may be summoned for interrogation as a witness", local media quoted Kbilashvili as saying.

 In 2021, Imedi TV was acquired by Media Finance Group, a Netherlands-based company.